 Events are followed-up as part of the baseline inspection program.
 Follow-up is conducted to collect information about the event for use by NRC staff in evaluating the risk significance of the event to help regional and headquarters management determine if a response beyond the baseline program is warranted.
 Routine events of low significance, such as access control equipment malfunctions, will be followed-up by regional-based inspectors to identify potentially generic issues.

 As described in the preceding paragraph, the resident inspectors are not expected to provide follow-up or reporting on routine security events of low significance.
-Examples of such events would include, but not be limited to: securityrelated modifications; compensated equipment or system malfunctions; low events involving unauthorized access or inadequate control; and recordable events.
+Examples of such events would include, but not be limited to: security-related modifications; compensated equipment or system malfunctions; low significance events involving unauthorized access or inadequate control; and recordable events.
 On the other hand, examples requiring initial resident inspector assessment and reporting to regional management could include security force strikes or significant contract issues; frequent or repetitive access authorization, access control, or worker fatigue issues; an onsite (or in the vicinity of) event involving the use of deadly force, chemical, biological, or radiological agents; or a terrorist action against the facility.
 Reportable events could have limited follow-up by the resident inspectors as directed by regional management.

 The agency’s response to significant events is described in Management Directive 8.3, “NRC Incident Response Program,” and Management Directive 8.9, “Accident Investigation.”
 Additional information is in IMC 2515.